Know Your Union Lingo

 Bargaining Unit

-When you start to unionize, everyone who is able to vote in your union election will become part of a bargaining unit after your election.
-That same group of people will then be responsible for negotiating and ratifying the contract that will represent you in the end.
-Who can or can’t join your bargaining unit is defined by the NLRA and legal precedent.
+When you start to unionize, everyone who is able to vote in your union election will become part of the bargaining unit after your election.
+That same group of people will then be responsible for negotiating and voting on your contract.
+Who can or can’t join your bargaining unit is defined by the National Labor Relations Act (NLRA) and legal precedent.

 Card Check

 In some cases, you can start a union without a formal NLRB election.
-You can use a card check to prove to the NLRB that a majority of workers in your proposed bargaining unit have signed authorization cards.
-If your employer recognizes these cards, you’re already prepared to start a union!
+You can use a card check to prove to the NLRB that a majority of workers in your proposed bargaining unit have filled out authorization cards.
+If your employer voluntarily recognizes these cards, you’re ready to start a union!

 Collective Bargaining